theNatePi/CTCWrapped/README.md

 ### CTCWrapped
-This repository contains a set of tools used by [Commit The Change](https://ctc-uci.com/) to track Slack usage and top contributors on projects
+This repository contains a set of tools used by [Commit The Change](https://ctc-uci.com/) to track Slack usage and top contributors on projects.

 ## repo_stats
 The repo_stats folder contains a command line tool which can be used to retreive data from the GitHub API.
 An example output is: